 The Guaranteed Income Pilots Dashboard is designed to visualize data from 30+ guaranteed income pilots across the United States.
-This data and testimonies from participants shed light on ways in which unconditional cash is providing people the opportunity, freedom, and resilience to build financial security.
-The Dashboard launched in September 2022 with aggregate spending data, which is updated quarterly.
+The data and testimonies from participants shed light on ways in which unconditional cash can facilitate individuals' opportunity, freedom, and resilience to build financial security.
+The Dashboard launched in September 2022.

 Guaranteed income is a cash payment provided on a regular basis to individuals or households, with no work requirements, and no strings attached.
 It is intended to create an income floor below which no one can fall and promote the dignity of all.
 Guaranteed income shares close ties with other unconditional cash programs like universal basic income and the negative income tax.
 Guaranteed income payments are often targeted to individuals in a community with the greatest need.